Make Forests A Part of Your Legacy

 "Planned" or "legacy" gifts are contributions of cash, equity, or land that are arranged in the present and granted at a future date, most often donated through a will or trust.

-- Name the Foundation for Sustainable Forests in your Will or Living Trust.
+Name FSF in your Will or Living Trust.
 You can specify your bequest as a dollar amount, a percentage of your estate, or a specific asset such as real estate or securities.
 This approach offers flexibility to you, the donor, because your assets remain in your control during your lifetime and you can modify your bequest at any time.

-- Designate the Foundation for Sustainable Forests as a Beneficiary of your IRA or Pension Plan.
+Designate FSF as a Beneficiary of your IRA or Pension Plan.
 By naming the FSF as a beneficiary of your retirement assets, you are supporting the FSF's mission through a revocable commitment.
 In addition, your distribution of assets to a nonprofit entity can also reduce income tax liability at the time of distribution.